redecentralize/alternative-internet/README.md

 ## M

+### MaidSafe

+The [MaidSafe](http://maidsafe.net) network is a fully distributed platform on which application developers can build distributed applications.
+The network is made up by individual users who contribute storage, computing power and bandwidth to what is a global, public cloud.

 ### Mailpile
 [Mailpile](http://www.mailpile.is/) is free software, a web-mail program that you run on your own computer, so your data stays under your control.
 Because it is free software (a.k.a. open source), you can look under the hood and see how it works, or even modify it to make it better suit your particular needs.
 Mailpile is designed for speed and vast amounts of e-mail, it is flexible and themeable and has support for strong encryption built in from the very start.